2013 Bentley Continental

 - Recalls: None Found

-- Description/Symptoms: The convertible top may fail to open or close, or exhibit leaks or wind noise.
+- Description/Symptoms: The convertible top may fail to open or close properly, operate slowly, or stop mid-cycle.
+This can be caused by hydraulic issues, sensor problems, or mechanical obstructions.

 - Recalls: None Found